Understanding e-commerce payment methods for seamless transactions

 The brainchild of Tipperary brothers Patrick and John Collison, Stripe disrupted the market in 2010 and has been blazing a worldwide digital trail ever since.
 Stripe is notable for its flexibility and deep customisation options, but getting to grips with its interface might be a touch overwhelming if you’re not terribly technical.

-Lauded for its agility, Strip is often seen as a highly attractive method due to not being tied to a specific e-commerce platform, enabling users to easily integrate it with websites and mobile apps, and merchants to readily accept online payments.
+Lauded for its agility, Strip is often seen as a highly attractive method due to not being tied to a specific e-commerce platform, enabling users to easily integrate it with websites and mobile apps and merchants to readily accept online payments.

 Revolut

 A fashionable go-to for transfers amongst friends, Revolut promises to make global payments simple for businesses, too.
-With a keen focus on market growth - including an announced 40% increase in its worldwide workforce in 2024 - Revolut has brought significant innovation to the financial industry since its birth in the summer of 2015.
+With a keen focus on market growth — including an announced 40% increase in its worldwide workforce back in 20241 — Revolut has brought significant innovation to the financial industry since its birth in the summer of 2015.

 Revolut Business offers unlimited free payments to other Revolut accounts, unlimited team members, access to prepaid debit cards, and a range of account tiers, including a free one.